AlecKazakova/alecstrong.com/content/posts/local-kmm.md

 Finally you will want to generate the `.podspec`, which you can do by running `./gradlew :my-module:podspec`.
-The output may need to be manually changed to adhere to your published artifact's naming; in our case the generated `.podspec` referred to the module name `umbrella` where we instead want it to use the framework name `CaskKt`, so we had to rename from `umbrella.podspec` to `CashKt.podspec` and change the `spec.name` property inside as well.
+The output may need to be manually changed to adhere to your published artifact's naming; in our case the generated `.podspec` referred to the module name `umbrella` where we instead want it to use the framework name `CashKt`, so we had to rename from `umbrella.podspec` to `CashKt.podspec` and change the `spec.name` property inside as well.

 Now in your actual iOS repository you can swap out this line of code in `Podfile`: